 IRS approval.
-If your change in method of accounting for depreciation is described in Revenue Procedure 2015-14, you may be able to get approval from the IRS to make that change under the automatic change request procedures generally covered in Revenue Procedure 2015-13 on page 419 of Internal Revenue Bulletin 2015-5.
+If your change in method of accounting for depreciation is described in Revenue Procedure 2019-43, on page 1107 of Internal Revenue Bulletin 2019-48, you may be able to get approval from the IRS to make that change under the automatic change request procedures generally covered in Revenue Procedure 2015-13 on page 419 of Internal Revenue Bulletin 2015-5.
 If you do not qualify to use the automatic procedures to get approval, you must use the advance consent request procedures generally covered in Revenue Procedure 2015-13.
-Also see the Instructions for Form 3115 for more information on getting approval, including lists of scope limitations and automatic accounting method changes.
+Also, see the Instructions for Form 3115 for more information on getting approval, including lists of scope limitations and automatic accounting method changes.

 Additional guidance.
-For additional guidance and special procedures for changing your accounting method, automatic change procedures, amending your return, and filing Form 3115, see Revenue Procedure 2015-13 on page 419 of Internal Revenue Bulletin 2015-5 and
+For additional guidance and special procedures for changing your accounting method, automatic change procedures, amending your return, and filing Form 3115, see Revenue Procedure 2015-13 on page 419 of Internal Revenue Bulletin 2015-5, available at IRS.gov/irb/2015-05_IRB#RP-2015-13, and Revenue Procedure 2019-43 on page 1107 of Internal Revenue Bulletin 2019-48, available at IRS.gov/irb/2019-48_IRB#REV-PROC-2019-43.